top of page

 Do Not Force Your Dog Into Scary Situations

 One of the biggest mistakes owners make is forcing interaction.
 Pulling your dog toward strangers, crowded environments, or triggering situations can increase fear and damage trust.
+Instead, allow your dog to observe from a comfortable distance.

 Focus on Positive Associations

 Use high-value treats, praise, toys, and calm encouragement to create positive experiences.
+For example:

 • Pair loud sounds with treats